mabryp/cyber_saturdays/kids_and_technology.md

             - Telegram
             - WeChat

         And there are many more, with even more added everyday.

-    b.
-Who should use Social Media?
+    2. Who should use Social Media?
         Perhaps no one?
 Social Media is the new pornography.
 It is addictive, descriptive, and can be dangerous.
 It is not appropriate for children.

         It lowers inhibitions.
 Social Media in 2021 spent nearly 50 Billion dollars on research and development.